turkoid/game-linker/README.md

 link it

-run pyinstaller game-linker.spec to create an self-contained directory
+run pyinstaller game-linker.spec to create a self-contained directory